FelixdelasPozas/TranslucentMPlayer/readme.md

 * Subtitles support.
 * Video geometry can be configured in size and can be positioned in several preset positions depending on desktop configuration (multiple monitors supported).
 * Controlled and configured from a tray icon menu.
+* Fullscreen mode support (full size on the specified screen).

 # Compilation requirements
 ## To build the tool: